-How do I request FMLA leave?
-Generally, to request FMLA leave you must Follow your employer's normal policies for requesting leave, Give notice at least 30 days before your need for FMLA leave, or If advance notice is not possible, give notice as soon as possible You do not have to share a medical diagnosis but must provide enough information to your employer so they can determine whether the leave qualifies for FMLA protection.
+You work for a private employer that had at least 50 employees You work for a public agency, such as a local, state or federal government agency.
+Most federal employees are covered by during at least 20 workweeks in the current or previous calendar You work for an elementary or public or private secondary school, Generally, to request FMLA leave you must Follow your employer's normal policies for requesting leave, Give notice at least 30 days before your need for FMLA leave, or If advance notice is not possible, give notice as soon as possible You do not have to share a medical diagnosis but must provide enough information to your employer so they can determine whether the leave qualifies for FMLA protection.
 You must also inform your employer if FMLA leave was previously taken or approved for the same reason when requesting additional leave.
-Your employer may request certification from a health care provider to verify medical leave and may request certification of a qualifying The FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective bargaining agreement that provides greater family or medical leave State employees may be subject to certain limitations in pursuit of direct lawsuits regarding leave for their own serious health conditions Most federal and certain congressional employees are also covered by the law but are subject to the jurisdiction of the U.S. Office of Personnel Management or Congress If you are eligible for FMLA leave, your employer must:
+Your employer may request certification from a health care provider to verify medical leave and may request certification of a qualifying The FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective direct lawsuits regarding leave for their own serious health conditions Most federal and certain congressional employees are also covered by the law but are subject to the jurisdiction of the U.S. Office of If you are eligible for FMLA leave, your employer must:

-· Allow you to take job-protected time off work for a qualifying Continue your group health plan coverage while you are on leave on the same basis as if you had not taken leave, and Allow you to return to the same job, or a virtually identical job with the same pay, benefits and other working conditions, including shift and location, at the end of your leave Your employer cannot interfere with your FMLA rights or threaten or punish you for exercising your rights under the law.
+· Allow you to take job-protected time off work for a qualifying · Continue your group health plan coverage while you are on leave on the same basis as if you had not taken leave, and Allow you to return to the same job, or a virtually identical job with the same pay, benefits and other working conditions, including shift and location, at the end of your leave Your employer cannot interfere with your FMLA rights or threaten or punish you for exercising your rights under the law.
 For example, your employer cannot retaliate against you for requesting FMLA leave or cooperating with a WHD investigation After becoming aware that your need for leave is for a reason that may qualify under the FMLA, your employer must confirm whether determines that you are eligible, your employer must notify you in you are eligible or not eligible for FMLA leave.
 If your employer About your FMLA rights and responsibilities, and · How much of your requested leave, if any, will be FMLA-protected Where can I find more information?

 Call 1-866-487-9243 or visit dol.gov/fmla to learn more.
 If you believe your rights under the FMLA have been violated, you may file a complaint with WHD or file a private lawsuit against your employer in court.
 Scan the QR code to learn about our WHD